duganchen/podfeeds/README.md

 ## Troubleshooting

-If you need to rebuild Podfeeds' internal page cache, then shut it down, delete cache.sqlite3, and restart it.
+There are two ways to rebuild Podfeed's internal page cache, should that become necessary.
+Write to or "touch" podcasts.yaml.
+Or shut it down, delete cache.sqlite3, and restart it.